-The papaya mealybug is a serious pest of the fruit, which originated from Central America before spreading to the Caribbean and South America in the 1990s.
+The papaya mealybug is a pest of the fruit, which originated from Central America before spreading to the Caribbean and South America in the 1990s.
 Heavy infestations cause stunting, leaf yellowing, leaf curl and early fruit drop.
 Fruits and stems may be completely covered by a white layer of mealybugs and wax secretions.
 Affected fruits’ tissue underneath the mealybug colonies becomes hard and bitter.

-The brief contains the latest advice for papaya mealybug management.
+In addition, the brief contains the latest advice for papaya mealybug management.
 It will support the development of a range of information materials for extension workers, agro-dealers, and farmers.

-The intervention was made possible through CABI’s papaya pest management programme, which involved researchers setting up the Natural Enemies Field Reservoirs on farmers’ fields to breed the Acerophagus papaya parasitoid as well as eight other natural predators of the mealybug.
-Mr Joshua Oluyali, head horticulturist in the Ministry of Agriculture, Livestock, Fisheries and Cooperatives, said the government appreciates the work done by CABI and will provide the necessary support for the management of the pest in pawpaws to stop the spread and reduce losses caused by the pest.
+The intervention was made possible through CABI’s papaya pest management programme.
+Further, this program involved researchers setting up the Natural Enemies Field Reservoirs on farmers’ fields.
+This effort was to breed the Acerophagus papaya parasitoid as well as eight other natural predators of the mealybug.
+Mr Joshua Oluyali, head horticulturist in the Ministry of Agriculture, Livestock, Fisheries and Cooperatives, said the government appreciates the work done by CABI.
+Moreover, it will provide the necessary support for the management of the pest in pawpaw’s to stop the spread and reduce losses caused by the pest.

 More on what is being done to tackle the papaya mealybug HERE.